msu-sp20-cosc458/lecture-21-automation-review/README.md

 (As an example, `get_chatbot_response("Hey <name>")` should return `"What's up!"`.)

-In Class: Fix the add function in `get_chatbot_response`.
-Create a unit test in `unit_tests.py` to verify it works.
+In Class: Fix the `add` conditional in the `get_chatbot_response` function.
+Finish the unit test for the `add` conditional in `unit_tests.py` to verify it works.
-Homework: Fix the rest of the `get_chatbot_response` function and update the unit tests.
+Homework: Fix the rest of the `get_chatbot_response` function, and update the unit tests.

-## Tips for getting started
+## Tips

-Jot down some test cases (very similar to last lecture) to test ALL the functionality of the function.
+Jot down some test cases (very similar to last lecture) to test functionality of the function.
-Fix the rest of the `get_chatbot_response` function and update the unit tests.
+Fix the rest of the `get_chatbot_response` function first, THEN update the unit tests.